-Hospitals and health care systems have become a major target for hackers during the Covid-19 pandemic and a new report has claimed that third-party apps that pull patient data from electronic health record (EHR) systems are vulnerable to hacking.
+Hospitals and health care systems have become a major target for hackers during the Covid-19 pandemic.
+A new report has claimed that third-party apps that pull patient data from electronic health record (EHR) systems are vulnerable to hacking.

 The researchers at app security company Approov were able to access over 4 million patient and clinician records from over 25,000 providers through third-party apps that link up with hospital health records to pull out data.